Ganesh7386/ganeshTodoApp/README.md

-# Getting Started with Create React App
+# Getting Started with Todo App Manager

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Home Component

+In this Home component , overall All components are embedded here

 ## Available Scripts